CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast prefix-limits</h>

-Provides commands to configure prefix limits from peers in the peer group for IPv6.
+Provides commands to configure IPv6 prefix limits from peers in the peer group for the specified VRF.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast prefix-limits inbound</h>

-Provides commands to configure limits on the inbound prefix from the peers in the peer group.
+Provides commands to configure limits on the IPv6 inbound prefix from the peers in the peer group.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast prefix-limits inbound maximum</h>

-Configures the maximum number of prefixes that BGP can receive from the peers in the peer group.
+Configures the maximum number of IPv6 prefixes that BGP can receive from the peers in the peer group for the specified VRF.
 By default, there is no limit.

 ### Command Syntax